-- a. the recommended treatment offers at least equal medical therapeutic value; and - b. the current treatment program may be changed without jeopardizing the Participant's health; and - c. the charges (including pharmacy) incurred for services provided under the recommended treatment will probably be less.
+- a. the recommended treatment offers at least equal medical therapeutic value; and - the current treatment program may be changed without jeopardizing the Participant's health; and - c. the charges (including pharmacy) incurred for services provided under the recommended for services provided under the recommended Formatted: Highlight treatment will probably be less.

 If the Health Plan agrees to the attending physician's recommendation or if the Participant or his/her authorized representative and the attending physician agree to the Health Plan's recommendation, the recommended treatment will be provided as soon as it is available.
-If the recommended treatment includes services for which benefits are not otherwise payable (for Formatted: Highlight example, biofeedback, acupuncture), payment of benefits will be as determined by the Health Plan.
+If the recommended treatment includes services for which benefits are not otherwise payable (for example, biofeedback, acupuncture), payment of benefits will be as determined by the Health Plan.
 The PBM may establish similar case management services.